fiahfy/serverless-examples/README.md

 # serverless-samples
-> Samples for Serverless Application.
+> Samples for Serverless Framework.